 - 1 TSP white miso paste for fish taste (optional)

-- Once dry, remove the bottom core, quarter and place it (with the carrots) in a large bowl.
+- Remove the bottom core from the washed and well drained cabbage, quarter and place it (with carrots) in a large bowl.

 - Add the salt and massage into the leaves until it starts to soften and wilt.
-It will release the water from the cabbage (osmose) and be enough to cover it.
-Let it soak for around 4 hours at room temperature.
+It will release water from the cabbage (osmose) and be enough to cover it.
+Let it soak for 4 h at room temperature.

 - Wash off all the salt with cold water.
 Drain, wash, and drain again.

-- Put the drained cabbage into a bowl and add scallions, garlic, ginger, and chilli flakes.
+- Put the cabbage into a bowl and add the remaining ingredients.
 Massage while wearing gloves as the chilli can irritate your hands.

-- Put it into a sterilised, dry jar (boiled in hot water for a minute) and cover with a very thin towel and rubber band to allow air to escape.
+- Put it into a sterilised jar and cover with a very thin towel and rubber band to allow air to escape.
 Leave space at the top for more juice to release.

 - This way of fermentation can also be applied to other foods (beets, zucchini, bell pepper).

-- Add maple syrup or coconut blossom sugar if you want to create a sweet and sour taste.
+- Add maple syrup or coconut blossom sugar for a sweet and sour taste.